For reference:

 Added two new bushings, bolted the frame mount to the frame with some new bolts just to show off.

 Next is putting the bushings on the swaybar and bolting them into place with the bushing bracket.
-Notice that now the step form the frame to doubling plate is not an issue.
+Notice that now the step from the frame to doubling plate is not an issue.

 SwayBarBracetsFinal